Rigormortiz

-Rigormortiz is the debut album by rapper DMG.
+Rigormortiz is the debut studio album by rapper DMG.
 It was released on June 1, 1993 through Rap-a-Lot and Priority Records and featured production from Mike Dean, N.O.
 Joe and DMG's mentor Scarface.
 The album made it to 40 on the R&B charts and 22 on the Heatseekers chart.
 "You Don't Hear Me Doe" was released as a single and had a promotional music video shot for it.

 Guests

 Many guest appear on the album, the first appearance is made by Bushwick Bill who hooks up with DMG on the "Intro".
 Cozy-K appears on the track "Prelude to a Murdah".
 Former Geto Boys member Big Mike assists DMG on the song "Rest In Peace".
 The last and the most set of collaborations comes with track 15 "Buck Em Down" which is assisted by Geto Boys rapper Scarface and another appearance by Big Mike and south-coast group 5th Ward Boyz and 2 Low and Mr. 3-2 fill the rest in.